-Since that time, markets have declined rapidly, and the Company seeing the negative market conditions decided at that time to withdraw discretionary expenditures including those in support of marketing the Company and its shares as not being productive at the time.
-Such efforts and such expenditures recommenced in the fourth quarter of 2014 as the Company commenced a Generative Exploration Program and Management called on shareholders, brokers, analysts and funds in order to tell the Aurvista story, its long-term strategy, its action plan going forward for the next 3 to 5 years, and its near-term objectives.
-Unfortunately, share prices have remained in the \$0.045 to \$0.105 range with minimal trading of its shares.
+Since that time, markets have declined sharply, and the Company seeing the negative market conditions decided in 2013 to withdraw discretionary expenditures including those in support of marketing the Company and its shares as not being productive at that time.
+Share prices declined and have remained in the \$0.045 to \$0.105 range with minimal trading of its shares.
 The share price hit a low of \$0.025 late in the fourth quarter of 2014 and again in the third quarter of 2015 and hit a high in the two year period of \$0.105 on November 18, 2014.
-Prices offered are such that major dilution would take place if a larger financing was accepted.
+Prices offered are such that major dilution would take place if any financing was accepted.

 As detailed below under operating performance, the Company re-examined its publicly stated primary focus towards low-grade bulk mining and took steps to evaluate scenerios of higher grade production from the Douay West Zone and later adding the Adams-Porphyry Zone to the conceptual production plan in combination with potentially creating a Toll Milling or similar agreement (as detailed under Operating Performance below).
-The Company believes that a Toll Milling or Joint Venture production arrangement may be seen as a positive step in possibly restoring per share values.
-Subsequently the Company made an offer to acquire the assets of Aurbec Mines Inc. which includes the Sleeping Giant Mill and surrounding exploration properties together with the exploration properties of Maudore Minerals Ltd., all out of bankruptcy proceedings.
-Bidding closed August 16, 2015.
-An offer has been made to include a financial partner.
-The Company expects to hear from the Receiver later in the Third Quarter and may be in a position to be more definitive at that time.
+The Company believes that a Toll Milling production arrangement may be seen as a positive step in possibly restoring per share values.

+During the third quarter of 2015 the Company made an offer to acquire the assets of Aurbec Mines Inc. which includes the Sleeping Giant Mill and surrounding exploration properties all out of bankruptcy proceedings.
+The Company's absolutely best offer was made but was necessarily contingent among other things on raising financing.
+The major creditor and the receiver formally rejected the offer based on the financing contingency and the weak state of junior mining capital markets.
+The winning bidder of the mill has not yet been announced.